 To that end, the ICC Framework for responsible alcohol marketing communications (Framework) helps to interpret the fundamental global standards of the ICC Code to offer more specific guidance on issues unique to this sector.
 Countries seeking to establish or enhance marketing self-regulation codes for alcohol can look to the ICC principles as the baseline global standards and use the interpretation of this framework to easily adapt them into national codes according to varying cultures and contexts.

-The Framework has been developed in consultation with the sector and against the background of existing principles, including the , and the Digital Guiding Principles: Self-regulation of marketing communications of beverage alcohol through which the International Alliance for Responsible Drinking (IARD) established a consensus among international producers of alcohol regarding effective self-regulation.
-Enabling this collective commitment to succeed is in the general interest of preserving and strengthening trust in self-regulation while also demonstrating its efficacy.
+The Framework has been developed in consultation with the sector and against the background of pioneering global standards developed by the International Alliance for Responsible Drinking, including digital marketing, influencer marketing and partnerships with platforms to further build confidence in age-assurance systems online and to help ensure online alcohol advertising is directed only at adults who wish to engage with drinks brands.

+IARD members are leading beer, wine and spirits companies who have come together to enhance industry standards and commitments working with wide-ranging partners across the supply chain to establish responsible businesses practices.
+Enabling these collective commitments to succeed is in the broader interest of preserving and strengthening trust in self-regulation and enabling effective co-regulatory environments.

-The Framework is to be applied against the background of whatever legislation may be applicable.
+The Framework is to be applied, in accordance with local laws and context.
 When applied in different countries or specific markets, ICC codes and frameworks enhance harmonisation and coherence, yet they are flexible enough to accommodate variations in culture and societal rules and norms.

 Scope and definitions